Graphic Designer Resume Builder

 Example

-A senior designer might headline a coffee-brand rebrand (“identity, packaging and signage across 12 locations”) and a fintech app UX project (“onboarding for a 50k-user app”), list Figma and the Adobe suite, and add a short client list.
+A senior designer might headline a coffee-brand rebrand (“identity, packaging and signage across 12 locations”) and a fintech app UX project (“onboarding redesign for a 50,000-user app; task-completion rate +23%”), list Figma and Illustrator as primary tools, note motion work in After Effects, and add agency clients.
 With the portfolio URL one line below their name, a reviewer can see the work in a single click — exactly the path creative hiring follows.